Sauna Buying Guide

 Ventilation & Environment

 Proper airflow supports comfort, safety, and long-term performance.
-Most sauna designs include built-in ventilation features, but placement within your space still matters.
+Most sauna designs include basic ventilation features, but airflow and placement within your space still play an important role.

 Considerations include: